hspsh/dendrite-chart/README.md

 Dendrite Matrix Homeserver

+**Dendrite removed polylith model in https://github.com/matrix-org/dendrite/commit/11d9b9db0e96c51c1430d451d23cf5ae9f36e4ee, therefore this chart lost the reason to exist**

-**This chart is not maintained by the upstream project and any issues with the chart should be raised [here](https://github.com/hspsh/dendrite-chart/issues/new/choose)**
+This chart is not maintained by the upstream project and any issues with the chart should be raised [here](https://github.com/hspsh/dendrite-chart/issues/new/choose)

 ## Source Code